MohitGuptaC/emotion-detection/README.md

 - **Output**: 8-class emotion probabilities
 - **Architecture**: MobileNetV3 optimized for mobile inference
 - **Format**: NCHW with normalization (mean=0.5, std=0.5)
+- **Acceleration**: GPU acceleration with automatic fallback to CPU when GPU is not available

 ## Installation